ankitarankhamb/AdvaRisk-Assignment-Senior-Data-Engineer/README.md

 ## Running the Pipeline
 ## Using Airflow for Orchestration
-To run Airflow worker and scheduler on your machine, create a Docker container
+To run Airflow worker and scheduler, use Docker containers.

 ## Access Airflow UI:
 Open a web browser and go to http://localhost:8080.